-Sometimes you may experience particular sites are started loading very slowly in your Google Chrome browser.
-If you notice the “Resolving Host” message displayed in Chrome browser’s status bar during loading of the site then this may be the root cause for the delay.
-This also causes the site loaded in a scrambled manner without proper links.
-The subject site may not load properly with Firefox and Internet Explorer also.
+Sometimes you may experience particular sites are started loading very slowly on your Google Chrome browser.
+If you notice the “Resolving Host” message in your browser’s status bar then it could be the root cause for the delay.
+This resolving host problem also causes the site to load in a scrambled manner without proper links.
+Besides Google Chrome it also affects all popular browsers like Firefox, Safari, Edge, Internet Explorer, etc. and the sites will not load properly.

 How to Fix Resolving Host Issue?

 Depending on the root cause of the issue one of the below solutions should fix the resolving host issue: